 Spread of the corona virus in Somalia

+The inhabitants of Somalia are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Somalia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 19th, 2020, 3442 infected persons and 98 deaths have been reported in the country.
-The first confirmed infections were reported on March 16th, 2020, which is the date of the official notification.
+By November 24th, 2020, 4445 infected persons and 113 deaths have been reported in the country.
+The first confirmed infections were reported on March 17th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on May 28th with 97 new infected persons.
+The country reached its peak so far on November 4th with 288 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.

 Mortality rate of infected persons

 From the previously infected and deceased people, in Somalia results in a mortality rate of 2.5%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 4,301 infected up to 14 days ago.
 This gives in Somalia a new mortality rate of 2.6%.

 Due to the current corona pandemic, we update the worldwide case numbers daily.
 A list of all infected and dead people by country can be found on our Corona virus topic page